Insights and Trends

 Man and woman walking with luggage.
 Allowing business class travel

-The most obvious con of allowing business class travel is its cost.
-Business class flights are often two to three times the price of economy.
+Cost implications are the most obvious constraint to allowing business class travel.
+Business class flights are often two to three times the price of economy; international business fares average $2,525, and domestic fares $990.
 For organizations with frequent travelers, these costs add up quickly.

 Read more: How to Find Discount Business Class Travel Deals